| | Inspire

 18 holes as it would have taken in reality.
 Not a detail was omitted.
 Not once

 did he ever miss a shot, never a hook or a slice, never a missed putt.
-Seven

 days a week.
 Four hours a day.
 Eighteen holes.
 Seven years.
 Twenty strokes off.